ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 protocol requires an amount of work that's proportional to the number of keys a user has looked up in the past.
-As such, it's less suited to use-cases where users look up a large number of ephemeral keys, but would work ideally in a use-case where users look up a small number of keys repeatedly (for example, the keys of regular contacts).
+As such, it's less suited to use-cases where users look up a large number of ephemeral keys, but would work ideally in a use-case where users look up a limited number of keys repeatedly (for example, the keys of regular contacts).

 | Deployment Mode        | Supports ephemeral keys? | Single party? |